 I have been offering our most successful payment program for the past few of years and I will be continuing forward with it for the indefinite future.
-We call the program “file now pay later” and it is essentially a zero down Chapter 7 with monthly payments for up to 12 months.
-This plan covers everything so it is kind of a “no brainer” for most of our clients: Attorney’s fees for document preparation and filing petition -court filing fees -credit report if needed -credit counseling classes (2 required) -Appearance of attorney at the 341 hearing.
+I call the program “file now pay later” and it is essentially a zero down Chapter 7 with monthly payments for up to 12 months.
+This plan covers everything but the filing fee so it is kind of a “no brainer” for many of my clients: Attorney’s fees for document preparation and filing petition -Appearance of attorney at the 341 hearing.
 (Currently by telephone or Zoom meeting) To qualify for file now pay later all you need is a job, income of $2000 a month or more and a bank account.
-If you have those two things and you need to file bankruptcy right now call us today.
-We also have some great cash programs for anyone who actually has cash to pay for their bankruptcy.
-All of our fees are all flat fee based unless the case becomes contested which happens about 2% of the time (very infrequently).
-Our cash programs start at $750.00 for a Chapter 7 and zero down for a Chapter 13.*
+If you have those two things and you need to file bankruptcy right now call me today.
+I also have some great cash programs for anyone who actually has cash to pay for their bankruptcy.
+All of my fees are flat fee based unless the case becomes contested which happens about 2% of the time (very infrequently).
+The cash programs start at $1,000.00 for a Chapter 7 and $500.00 zero down for a Chapter 13.

 What is your typical process for working with a new customer?

-We like to meet face to face but that is no longer reasonable or necessary.
-My FREE initial consultation is designed so that our potential new clients can see just how comfortable and at ease we will make the process of filing for bankruptcy.
-We really do empathize with our clients and their current, oftentimes stressful circumstances.
-However, if necessary we can conduct much of the business over the internet and telephone, which I used to only do with clients in outlying areas like Vernal, Duchesne, Brigham City, so it really doesn’t matter where you live.
+I used to like to meet face to face but that is no longer reasonable or necessary.
+My FREE initial consultation by telephone or email is designed so that potential new clients can see just how comfortable and at ease I can make the process of filing for bankruptcy.
+I really do empathize with my clients and their current, oftentimes stressful circumstances.
+Now we conduct all of the business over the internet and telephone, which I used to only do with clients in outlying areas like Vernal, Duchesne, Brigham City, so it really doesn’t matter where you live.